 Support for start-ups

-Do you want to run your own business and need help in getting started?
-For practical and free business support Think Sandwell is here for you.
+For practical and free business support in Sandwell, the Business Growth Team at Think Sandwell is here for you.

 Our team provides one-to-one business advice and help with all aspects of starting a new business, from planning and market research to marketing and more.
 We also advise on the types of financial support available for start-up businesses and how best to access it.